brucemack/kc1fsz-rc1/README.md

 to 192k.
 The lowest possible rate has been selected for this project.

-This converter IC has two built-in filters:
+This converter IC has two important filters built-in:
 * A low-pass
 anti-aliasing filter with a cutoff frequency of f<sub>s</sub>/2.
 * A high-pass filter just above 0Hz for DC removal.
 Testing